 We have discussed the lifestyle of wild cats.
 The same instincts that govern these felines are hardwired in your pet.
 Genetic make-up cannot be ignored.

 Also, let’s refer back to cats seeing humans as their equals.
-This means that your cat will not automatically assume you can keep them safe.
+This means that your cat will not automatically assume you can keep her safe.

 Retaining their independence helps a cat keep their wits about them.
 Cats need to know they can get themselves out of trouble when it arises.

 This doesn’t mean that cats are unfeeling, or ungrateful for all that we do.
 They understand that you are a source of pleasure.
 In a cat’s mind, it’s better to want you than need you.

 Do Cats Form Bonds with Humans and Other Cats?

 The independence and self-preservation found in cats are often misinterpreted.
 Felines are not cold and unfeeling.
 They forge deep, emotional connections with humans and cats alike.

 If you work full-time, your cat will likely be home alone for several hours.
 When you return home, your pet will rush to greet you.
 This alone should show that your cat has formed a bond with you.

 In addition, cats become attached to other felines in the home.
 This is especially likely when siblings grow up together.
 The two cats cannot imagine life without each other.

 As a result, cats grow anxious when separated from their owners or feline playmates.
 This doesn’t change the fact that they’re solitary animals.
 Even bonded cats will frequently take time out to themselves.